-It's important to note that epidemiological studies confirm the kale, and in fact all fruit and veg rich in carotenes; they reduce blood vessel disease, cardiac conditions and many cancers, but the research in the American Journal of Nutrition found that supplements had no such advantages.
+It's important to note that epidemiological studies confirm that kale, and in fact all fruit and veg rich in carotenes; they reduce blood vessel disease, cardiac conditions and many cancers, but the research concerning Carotenoids and cardiovascular health in the American Journal of Nutrition found that supplements had no such advantages.

 In fact, researchers found that taking carotenoids in pill form actually increased the risk of getting lung cancer in smokers.

 Let food be your your medicine, and shun most of the supplements on the market.
 Did you know that most forms of vitamin E on the market increase the risk of getting prostate cancer, but enjoying bread made from 100 percent wholemeal flour reduces the probability?

 Ominously researchers state that currently, the consumption of carotenoids in pharmaceutical forms for the treatment or prevention of heart diseases cannot be recommended.

 Carotenoids like your lutein in kale benefits are fat soluble; that means they are better absorbed if eaten with avocado or olive oil.

 They are carried in the blood stream by lipoproteins.
 Atherosclerosis of the blood vessel walls has oxidation of the cholesterol at its heart; scientists have found that the walls of the arteries are not thickened in the same way by cholesterol by those enjoying dietary carotenoids on a regular basis.

 This has a significant effect also on the arteries supplies the lumbar plexus; lower back injuries simply don't heal well causing nightmares for chiropractors and surgeons, and their patients.